BIO-2610 Bachelor Thesis in Marine Biotechnology - 10 ECTS

 Application code: 9336 (Nordic applicants).

-- Theoretical project can be done in agreement with teacher.
+- Theoretical project can be done in agreement with teacher as an alternative to a practical project.

 - Written term paper on the work of the subject (Bachelor thesis).